-Policy 4-4142: Preserve the historic character of East Main Street, and through the neighborhood planning process (see Chapter 5), develop an historically sensitive streetscape plan for East Main Street.
+Policy 4-44: Preserve the historic character of East Main Street, and through the neighborhood planning process (see Chapter 5), develop an historically sensitive streetscape plan for East Main Street.

 - Encourage maintenance or restoration of historic facades as new projects come forward for site plan review.
-Also, encourage maintenance of stonewalls and picket fences.
-Establish standards for how such features should be maintained or restored. - The aspects of the streetscape plan should include the following:

-- Provide continuous sidewalks along East Main Street.
+Also, encourage maintenance of stone walls and picket fences.
+Establish standards for how such features should be maintained or restored. - The aspects of the streetscape plan should include the following: - Provide continuous sidewalks along East Main Street.
 Improve existing sidewalks, crosswalks, and curbing.
-Explore the possibility of relocating existing sidewalks to the residence side of the trees to provide more of a buffer between pedestrians and passing cars.
-This depends on whether the land area lies within the public right-of-way. - Explore the possibility of installing sidewalks, which are evocative of historic ambiance. - Add pedestrian-scale antique street lamps along the entire corridor, complementing the lighting style near the library. - Work with utility companies to place underground existing overhead wires.
+Explore the possibility of relocating existing sidewalks to be on the residence side of the trees, in order to provide more a buffer between pedestrians and passing cars.
+This depends on whether the land area lies within the public right-of-way. - Explore the possibility of using bricks, pavers, or slate for sidewalks, which are evocative of an historic ambiance. - Add pedestrian-scale antique street lamps along the entire corridor, building off what lighting is already in place near the library. - Work with utility companies to underground existing overhead wires.

-Policy 4-4243: Utilize the Town's Tree Preservation and Planting Program (see Chapter 6) to preserve existing street trees and plant additional trees in the future.
+Policy 4-45: Utilize the Town's Tree Preservation and Planting Program (see Chapter 6) to preserve existing street trees and plant additional trees in the future.